gombru/gombru.github.io/videos.md

 order: 4
 ---

+### Learning Users’ Preferred Visual Styles in an Image Marketplace - ACM RecSys 2022
+After my PhD I joined Shutterstock where I've been working on Recommender Systems.
+I gave a talk in ACM RecSys 2022 explaining what I've been up to the last year: Visual Styles RecSys: a model that learns users' visual style preferences transversal to the projects they work on, and which aims to personalise the content served at Shutterstock.
+You can find the paper and more resources [here](https://gombru.github.io/2022/10/10/acm_recsys/)

+<p align="center"><iframe align="middle" width="720" height="405" src="https://www.youtube.com/embed/GVLjwuFvhyY" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe></p>

 ### PhD Thesis Defence
  I defended my PhD thesis "Exploiting the Interplay between Visual and Textual Data for Scene Interpretation" in the Computer Vision Center under hard Covid restrictions.
 And yep, I'm already a Dr.!
 Got an exellent Cum Laude.
 You can find my thesis, the presentation slides, and a video of the defence [here](https://gombru.github.io/phd_defence/).